 I was relieved to finally know what I’ve been experiencing all these years.
-It was scary as well with finding out about epilepsy because I didn’t know anything about it and neither did my family.
+It was scary finding out about epilepsy because I didn’t know anything about it and neither did my family.

 Where did you have your first seizure and how did you feel?